S-R-HUB/Data-Analysis-in-Hospitality-Domain-Using-Python/README.md

 ## Key Insights
 ### 1. Presidential Rooms Have the Highest Occupancy Rate
-- Presidential rooms has the highest occupancy rate of **59.30%** while Premnium rooms has the lowest occupancy rate of **58.03%**
+Presidential rooms has the highest occupancy rate of **59.30%** while Premnium rooms has the lowest occupancy rate of **58.03%**

 ### 2. Delhi Leads in City Occupancy Rates
-- Delhi has the highest occupancy rate at **61.61%**, followed by Hyderabad with an occupancy rate of **58.14%**.
+Delhi has the highest occupancy rate at **61.61%**, followed by Hyderabad with an occupancy rate of **58.14%**.
 Mumbai has occupancy rate of 57.94% and Bangalore has the lowest among the listed cities, at **56.59%**.

+### 3. Weekend Occupancy Surpasses Weekdays
-- Average occupancy rate for hotels is higher on weekends than weekdays.
+Average occupancy rate for hotels is higher on weekends than weekdays.
 The occupancy rate on weekends is about **72.39%**, while it's **50.90%** on weekdays.

+### 4. Delhi Sees Highest City Occupancy in June
-- In June Delhi had the highest occupancy rate at **62.47%**, followed by Hyderabad at **58.46%**, Mumbai at **58.38%**, and Bangalore at **56.58%**.
+In June Delhi had the highest occupancy rate at **62.47%**, followed by Hyderabad at **58.46%**, Mumbai at **58.38%**, and Bangalore at **56.58%**.

+### 5. Mumbai Generates the Highest Revenue
-- Mumbai generated the highest revenue, followed by Hyderabad, Bangalore, and Delhi.
+Mumbai generated the highest revenue, followed by Hyderabad, Bangalore, and Delhi.
 This indicates that Mumbai had the most profitable hotel business among these cities.

+### 6. May 2022 is the Peak Month for Revenue
-- Revenue generated is highest in the month of May, followed by July and June
+Revenue generated is highest in the month of May, followed by July and June

+### 7. Luxury Hotels Outperform in Revenue
-- Luxury hotels generated the highest revenue, significantly more than business hotels.
+Luxury hotels generated the highest revenue, significantly more than business hotels.
 This suggests that luxury accommodations are more profitable

+### 8. Highest Average Ratings for Delhi Hotels
-- Hotels in Delhi has the highest average rating followed by Hyderabad, Mumbai and Bangalore
+Hotels in Delhi has the highest average rating followed by Hyderabad, Mumbai and Bangalore

+### 9. 'Others' Platform Dominates Revenue Contribution
-- Others platform generates the largest revenue contributing to **40.9%** of the total revenue.
+Others platform generates the largest revenue contributing to **40.9%** of the total revenue.
 MakeYourTrip is also a significant platform contributing to **20%** of the revenue while Direct Offline, Direct Online, Journey, Logtrip, and Tripster contribute smaller percentages to the overall revenue.

 ## How to Use
 You can view the .ipynb file from the repository or you can download and run the file